jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 obvious.
 Here's a list of knots that'll actually hold.

 ### Bindings
-- **Double constrictor knot.** Use in place of clove hitch or right-angle knot.
+- **Double constrictor knot.** The most manly of bindings.
+Use in place of clove hitch or right-angle knot.
 - **Slipped double constrictor knot.** Use in place of temporary clove hitch.
 - **Reef knot.** Use in place of double-slipped reef knot when you can do without a pretty bow.